The Vancouver International Marathon is a major running event in early May that attracts thousands of runners and tens of thousands of spectators.

 Click any of the above links to jump to a specific topic, or continue reading to learn all about the Vancouver International Marathon.

-BMO Marathon Event in 2018
+Vancouver Marathon Event in 2022

 Participants at the event include some of the world’s most elite runners, but also kids, grandparents and all kinds of fit people of varying levels.
 As many as 18,000 people participate in a typical year.

-2018 Half Marathon Details
+Half Marathon Details

-2018 BMO 8K Details
+BMO 8K Details

-The 8 km Race starts at 9:30 am in Stanley Park near the Ceperley Park Playground on Lagoon Drive.
+The 8 km race starts in Stanley Park near the Ceperley Park Playground on Lagoon Drive.
 The finish line is the same West Pender Street location as the marathon and half marathon races.
 The 8-km event is open to anyone age 11+ (with parent permission where appropriate).

-Click 8K Map for details on the race route.
+Click 8K Map for details on the race route and more.

-2018 BMO Relay Details
+BMO Relay Details

 The first leg of the race goes from Queen Elizabeth Park through Kerrisdale and Dunbar, the second leg is through Pacific Spirit Park, UBC and Point Grey, the third is mostly through Kitsilano, and the final stretch goes by English Bay, through Stanley Park and then into the city’s downtown core.

-2018 Kids Run Details
+2022 Kids Run Details

 While the marathon itself is restricted to adults ages 18+, the Kids Run is for children ages 5 to 12.
-Children ages 11 to 16+ can also participate in some of the various other races, depending on their age.
+Children ages 11 to 16+ can also participate in some of the various other races depending on their age.